 The purpose of Florida National College is to contribute to the education of a population of diverse, presently predominantly Hispanic, cultures.
 The college realizes this mission through the employment and development of a faculty of scholars who are proficient in the art of teaching.
-The College strives to prepare the students for employment in their chosen career or advanced studies through the acquisition of the required skills and knowledge needed for the successful completion of the program of studies.
+The College strives to prepare the students for entry-level positions in their chosen career and/or upper-level or advanced studies through the acquisition of a system of technico-professional knowledge and skills, enriched with a liberal arts curriculum.

-Florida National College strives to provide the educational facilities and resources that support intensive sessions of study in small classes, in order to foster in the student the attainment of a quality college education according to the students' personal goals, and the advancement of modern technology.
+Florida National College strives to provide the educational facilities and resources that support intensive sessions of study in small classes, in order to foster in the student the attainment of a quality college education according to the student's personal goals and in congruence with the advancement of modern technology.